theokyr/OpenApps/README.md

 2. You'll find the dev server running on [http://localhost:4200](http://localhost:4200).

 ### Production
-1. To serve a production build, first you'll have to copy your environments file to a production build:
+1. To serve a production build, first you'll have to create a copy of your environments file to a production build:
     ```
     cp src/openapps/environments/environment.ts src/openapps/environments/environment.prod.ts
     ```
+2. Make sure you are using your production API key!
 2. Serve the production build:
     ```shell script
     ng serve --prod